-University Security Officers are charged with upholding federal, state, and local laws in addition to the rules, regulations, and policies governing the University of Hawai'i and Kapi'olani Community College.
-In addition, USO's and contract security personnel are non-sworn and unarmed.
-Officers may detain individuals involved in the violation of laws and those involved in criminal acts they personally view, or those positively identified as having committed such an act by victims or witnesses until such time that the Honolulu Police Department (HPD) arrives to take custody of the individual(s).
+While University Security Officers have authority to enforce University of Hawai'i and Kapi'olani Community College policies, they are not sworn law enforcement and do not have powers or arrest authority (other than citizen's arrest), and are not authorized to carry firearms.
+University Security Officers may detain individuals involved in the violation of laws and those involved in criminal acts they personally view, or those positively identified as having committed such an act by victims or witnesses until such time that the Honolulu Police Department arrives to take custody of the individual(s). relevant law enforcement agency.

-Any campus incident requiring an arrest is referred to the Honolulu Police Department or relevant law enforcement agency.
+Any campus incident requiring an arrest is referred to the Honolulu Police Department or